-If someone requires administrator access momentarily for a configuration change, grant it, but then remove it upon completion of the task.
+If someone requires temporary administrator access for a configuration change, grant it, but then remove it upon completion of the task.
 The good news is you don’t have to do much here, other than employ best practices.

 .htaccess file to protect

-<Files wp-config.php> order allow,deny deny from all </Files>
+deny from all

 That will prevent the file from being accessed.
 Similar code can be used for your

-<Files .htaccess> order allow,deny deny from all </Files>
+deny from all

-Use WordPress security keys for authentication
+Use WordPress security keys

 Disable file editing

-If a hacker gets in, the easiest way to change your files would be to go to Appearance > Editor in WordPress.
-To lift your WordPress security, you could disable writing of these files via that editor.
-Again, open wp-config.php and add this line of code:
+If a hacker gets in, the easiest way for them to change your files would be to go to “Appearance > Editor” in WordPress.
+To improve your WordPress security, you could disable the editing of these files via that editor.
+Again, you can do this from within your

-You’ll still be able to edit your templates via your favorite FTP application, you just won’t be able to do it via WordPress itself.
+You will still be able to edit your templates via your favorite (S)FTP application (or build processes).
+You just won’t be able to do it via WordPress itself.

 Be selective with XML-RPC

 XML-RPC is an application program interface (API) that’s been around for a while.
-It’s used by a number of plugins and themes, so we caution the less technical to be mindful how they implement this specific hardening tip.
+It’s used by a number of plugins and themes, so we caution the less technical to be mindful of how they implement this specific hardening tip.

 There are a number of plugins that help you be very selective in the way you implement and disable XML-RPC by default.

 Get good hosting